 Types of expenses that you could use an emergency fund for include medical expenses, car repairs, home repairs, and daily expenses from a job loss.
 Lastly, you may want to start saving money early to attend a college that fits your academic achievements and goals.
 You could save enough money to attend the programs that meet your educational and career goals.

 What Kind of Savings Accounts are for College Students?

-Every student's situation may be different.
+Every student’s situation may be different.
 What is right for one person may not be right for you.
 You could select an account that is flexible.
 More features could be added to reflect your financial needs after college.
-Here are some accounts you could select:
+Here are some savings account for college students you could select: